Do you know what an Advance Care Plan or End of Life Directive is?

 - If have under age children who will become their Legal guardian?

-- Have you written an advanced care directive?
+- Have you written an advance care directive?
 And have you told your loved ones what you want in terms of medical intervention and in what circumstances?

 - Who will be your enduring guardian and speak for you medically when you cannot?